 Each source of MIDI, including the pedal inputs, the MIDI In DIN, and the USB MIDI cab be routed the transformer instance(s).
-The single input MIDI Expression only has one of these instances, while the Quattro and iO each have three.

 Click on the icon below a source of MIDI to route its MIDI.
 When the MIDI from a source is being affected by the Transformer, its icon will flash orange.